yesh069/yesh069/README.md

 - 👯 I’m looking to collaborate on **Frontend Development ,AI & ML projects**

-- 💬 Ask me about **Hardware and Software troubleshooting, Web Development , AI & ML ,Linux.**
+- 💬 Ask me about **Hardware and Software troubleshooting, Web Development , AI & ML ,Linux**

 - 📫 How to reach me **yr36363@gmail.com**